idaholab/moose/modules/stochastic_tools/doc/content/syntax/Mappings/index.md

 ## Overview

-The mapping system is dedicated to hold objects which map high-dimensional solution vectors to lower-dimensional spaces (latent spaces).
+The mapping system is dedicated to holding objects which map high-dimensional solution vectors to lower-dimensional spaces (latent spaces).
 These objects do not get executed on their own, but only used in other objects which need mapping functionality.